Making your administration happy

 At least it’s supposed to work that way.
 Often it doesn’t, however, because of issues at the team level.

 This is something we need to keep in mind.
 Our job as coaches is to direct our program to the benefit of everyone in it.
-The management of the broader organization (Athletic Director, Club Director, etc.) is there to direct things in a way that benefits everyone in all programs.
+The management of the broader organization (Athletic Director, Club Director, etc.) is there to direct things in a way that benefits the whole organization.
 The degree to which you contribute to and/or detract from that will influence your job security, recommendations for future positions, etc.

 So, first and foremost we don’t want to be a source of problems – especially problems without solutions.
 Don’t be a complainer.
 I’m sure you hate having players like that.
 Flip that around and think about how your boss would feel if all you do it gripe about things.